-Positive discipline is about teaching children how to behave as well as helping them understand the consequences of their behaviour.
-Many parents contact us wanting to find alternative ways to discipline their children, and need support and help to develop new parenting approaches which encourage positive discipline.
+Positive boundaries are about teaching children how to behave as well as helping them understand the consequences of their behaviour.
+Many parents contact us wanting to find alternative ways to establish boundaries for their children and need support and help to develop new parenting approaches which encourage positive outcomes.

 On this page

 By creating boundaries from an early age, we provide them with the opportunity of understanding our values as well as what is expected of them within the family, school, and the wider community.
 Boundaries are not about punishment.
 Ideally, it begins from the earliest stages in a child’s development with parents and adult carers helping children to understand what is right and wrong whilst creating a secure place from which to experiment and learn about life.